Headhunting: Indonesia and Malaysia

-In Sarawak, the north-western region of the island of Borneo, "White Rajah" James Brooke and his descendants established a dynasty.
+In Sarawak, the north-western region of the island of Borneo, the first "White Rajah" James Brooke and his descendants established a dynasty.
 They eradicated headhunting in the hundred years before World War II.
 Before Brooke's arrival, the Iban had migrated from the middle Kapuas region into the upper Batang Lupar river region by fighting and displacing the small existing tribes, such as the Seru and Bukitan.
 Another successful migration by the Iban was from the Saribas region into the Kanowit area in the middle of the Batang Rajang river, led by the famous Mujah "Buah Raya".
 They fought and displaced such tribes as the Kanowit and Baketan.

 Brooke first encountered the headhunting Iban of the Saribas-Skrang in Sarawak at the Battle of Betting Maru in 1849.
 He gained the signing of the Saribas Treaty with the Iban chief of that region, who was named Orang Kaya Pemancha Dana "Bayang".
 Subsequently, the Brooke dynasty expanded their territory from the first small Sarawak region to the present-day state of Sarawak.
 They enlisted the Malay, Iban, and other natives as a large unpaid force to defeat and pacify any rebellions in the states.
 The Brooke administration prohibited headhunting (ngayau in Iban language) and issued penalties for disobeying the Rajah-led government decree.
 During expeditions sanctioned by the Brooke administration, they allowed headhunting.
 The natives who participated in Brooke-approved punitive expeditions were exempted from paying annual tax to the Brooke administration and/or given new territories in return for their service.
 There were intra-tribal and intertribal headhunting.

 The most famous Iban warrior to resist the authority of the Brooke administration was Libau "Rentap".
 The Brooke government had to send three successive punitive expeditions in order to defeat Rentapi at his fortress on the top of Sadok Hill.
 Brooke's force suffered major defeats during the first two expeditions.
 During the third and final expedition, Brooke built a large cannon called Bujang Sadok (Prince of Sadok Mount) to rival Rentap's cannon nicknamed Bujang Timpang Berang (The One Arm Bachelor) and made a truce with the sons of a famous chief, who supported Rentap in not recognizing the government of Brooke due to his policies.